-- in the United Kingdom.
-To date, through the generous support of Planet Languages, we have translated these into Polish and Romanian. - We have looked at our awareness material with the view of making it more inclusive and included a child from a non-white ethnicity in our signs and symptoms imagery. - We have now included the option of having our pronouns in our email signatures. - We now add image descriptions where appropriate to our social media posts, to make our posts more accessible for those unable to view the pictures. - We also use case studies from a range of Rb experiences, including those who are blind, those who have lost an eye(s) to Rb, and also those who have experienced differing levels of, or no visual impairment, as a result of their Rb.
+- We translated our signs and symptoms posters into Polish and Romanian. - We reviewed our awareness material and have made this more inclusive. - We add image descriptions where appropriate to our social media posts, to make our posts more accessible for those unable to view the pictures. - We use case studies from a range of Rb experiences, including those who are blind, those who have lost an eye(s) to Rb and also those who haven't but have had Rb.